mgoddard/openshift-modern-availability/establishing-trust.md

 # Establishing Trust

-We need to establish some form of trust between the cluster before starting to deploy stateful workloads.
+We need to establish some form of trust between the clusters before starting to deploy stateful workloads.
 In practice this means that the applications deployed to these clusters will have a common source for their secrets, certificates and credentials in general.
 In this step we are going to use Vault as our secret manager and we are going to deploy Vault in these cluster themselves.

 ## Deploy Vault